 - take all reasonable measures to ensure that its employees are safe when at work

-The Department of Sustainability, Environment, Water, Population and Communities’ service charter sets out the standards of service clients can expect from us, their rights and responsibilities and how to find out more about the department.
+The Department of the Environment's service charter sets out the standards of service clients can expect from us, their rights and responsibilities and how to find out more about the department.